MorpheApp/morphe-cli/docs/documentation.md

 | `--options-update`             | Auto-update options JSON file after patching                  |
 | `-r`, `--result-file`          | Path to save patching result JSON                             |

+> [!NOTE]
+> The examples used for each flag below only show the usage of that specific flag, but in practice, you'll almost always combine multiple flags together to customize your patching.
+Here's an example of a more complete command:
+> ```
+> java -jar morphe-desktop-*-all.jar patch -p patches.mpp -o your_app_patched.apk --striplibs arm64-v8a --force --continue-on-error -d "change package name" -d "spoof signature" "your_app.apk"
+> ```

 #### 1. `-p`, `--patches`:
 Required: Yes